cockroachdb/docs/StyleGuide.md

     **Example:** Now that you have a database, user, and a table, run the following code to insert rows into the table.

-- Do not use the personal pronoun "we."
-Instead, use:
+- Recommended usage of the personal pronoun "we":

+    - "We" can be used to describe the group of people developing CockroachDB, instead of "Cockroach Labs," only when it is clear who "we" is referring to.
-    - "CockroachDB" for when you are talking about something the _product_ does or supports.
+    - Do not use "we" in place of "CockroachDB" for when you are talking about something the _product_ does or supports.
-    - "Cockroach Labs" for when you are talking about something "we" (as the group of people developing CockroachDB) support or recommend.
+    - Do not use "we" in tutorials.
+See the next bullet for more on tutorials and examples.

 - For [tutorials and examples](#tutorials-and-examples), we recommend you use the second-person point of view (e.g., you).
 These docs should be more casual and conversational, as if they are teaching the user, but still straightforward and clear.